On the parameterized complexity of computing tree-partitions: Introduction

 \section{Introduction}

-Graph decompositions have been a very useful tool to draw the line between tractibility and intractability of computational problems.
-There are many meta-theorems showing that a collection of problems can be solved efficiently if a decomposition of some form is given.
+Graph decompositions have been a very useful tool to draw the line between tractability and intractability of computational problems.
+There are many meta-theorems showing that a collection of problems can be solved efficiently if a decomposition of some form is given (e.g. for treewidth \cite{Courcelle90}, for clique-width \cite{CourcelleMR00}, for twin-width \cite{tww1}, for mim-width \cite{mimwidthmetathm}).
 By finding efficient algorithms to compute a decomposition if it exists, we deduce the existence of efficient algorithms even if the decomposition is not given.
 In particular, this proves useful when designing win-win arguments: for some problems, the existence of a solution and the existence of a decomposition are not independent, so that we can either use the decomposition for an efficient computation of the solution, or conclude that a solution must (or cannot) exist when there is no decomposition of small enough width.

 The most successful notion of graph decomposition to date is certainly tree decompositions, and its corresponding parameter treewidth.
 Any problem expressible in MSO$_2$\footnote{Formulae with quantification over sets of edges or vertices, quantification over vertices and edges, and with the incidence predicate.} can be solved in linear time in graphs of bounded treewidth due to a meta-theorem of Courcelle \cite{Courcelle90} and the algorithm of Bodlaender for computing an optimal tree decomposition \cite{Bodlaender96}.
 Treewidth is a central tool in the study of minor-closed graph classes.
 A minor-closed graph class has bounded treewidth if and only if it contains no large grid minor.